 The Oasis at Death Valley

-The Oasis at Death Valley is a four-diamond, 66-room inn located in the heart of one of the most extreme deserts in the world.
-This ten-phase, $60 million renovation, transformed the old resort, originally built in 1927, into a true oasis.
+Located in the heart of one of the most extreme deserts in the world, this ten-phase, $60 million renovation, transformed the old resort, originally built in 1927, into a true oasis.

 An oasis in the desert